RANAJI2004/Vending-Machine/README.md

 # Vending-Machine
-Verilog-based Finite State Machine (FSM) project simulating a vending machine that accepts ₹5 and ₹10 coins to dispense a single product worth ₹15 with proper change handling.

 This project simulates a simple Finite State Machine (FSM)-based vending machine using Verilog.
 The machine accepts ₹5 and ₹10 currency denominations and dispenses **a single product worth ₹15**.
 If the inserted amount exceeds ₹15, the machine also returns the appropriate change.

 ---